r3bl-org/r3bl-shortlink/README.md

 your chrome address bar, and then press <kbd>Tab</kbd>, then type "banking".
 Press <kbd>Enter</kbd>
 and your tabs will reopen!

-Currently this browser extension is only available for Chrome.
+This browser extension is available for both Google Chrome and Mozilla Firefox.
 If you would like to contribute there are plenty of issues that need to be worked on.
-And one of them is porting this to Firefox and Edge.

 ## Prerequisites